Skip to main content

 Learn More

-Doers review early indicators and developmental concerns related to ASD.
-Participants will be equipped to discuss concerns and locate appropriate resources to share with families.
+Become equipped to discuss concerns and locate appropriate resources to share with families through this set of modules.

 Indicators for ASD and Tools to Assist with Early ID